Han-Cao/collapse-bubble/README.md

 - It first concatenates overlapping **tandem repeats** (specified by `-c repeat`) using the algorithm described in the [documentation](docs/merge_duplicates.md).
 For example, `var3` and `var4` are concatenated into `C CAAAA`.
 - After concatenating all overlapping variants, it merges duplicates into a single record and also updates the phased genotypes.
 - `-t ID` tracks how the overlapping variants are concatenated (`INFO/CONCAT`) and how duplicates are merged (`INFO/DUP`).
-These information is useful for downstream SV merging.
+These information is required for downstream SV merging.

 Output:
 ```